joachimdalen/terraform-plan-visualizer/README.md

 - **🔄 Change Detection** - Instantly identify which resources will be created, updated, or destroyed
 - **🔗 Relationship Mapping** - Understand dependencies and connections between resources
 - **💾 Export Options** - Download your infrastructure graph as PNG og SVG for documentation and presentations
-- **🎯 Interactive Node Details** - Click any node to view detailed information about the resource or change
+- **🎯 Interactive Node Details** - Click any node to show its path or double click any node to view detailed information about the resource or change
 - **📋 JSON Plan File Support** - Load standard Terraform JSON plan files directly

 ---